HamidM9/Master-s-Degree-Thesis/README.md

 This dataset uses the samples as the indexes( first column in samples_labels.txt) and the genes in Compendium_Cancer_Gene.txt as features.
 Then, check each feature with the corresponding sample in snvs.tsv file, if existing, puts 1.
 If not, put zero.
 Finally, the last feature is the cancer type which is from matching the samples with samples_labels.txt/

 After making the dataset in the previous step, it is now possible to make some predictions with classic ML methods.
-In the primary_classic_methods.py, there is a procedure as follow:\
+In the primary_classic_methods.py, there is a procedure as follows:/
+-Cancer types are encoded into numeric values.
+-"Logistic Regression", "Decision Tree", "SVM" with 'linear', 'poly', 'rbf', and sigmoid kernels with four different numbers of Cs(0.1,1,10,100), "Random Forest" with seven different numbers of estimators(1,10,40,50,100,150,200), and an ensemble method are implemented.